MontoyaAndres/platzi/README.md

 En algunas ocasiones podemos definir dos sub-estados para los datos que obtenemos de una peticion.
 Esto son:

 En pseudocódigo, decimos que ReactDOM.createPortal recibe los siguientes argumentos: (not component)

-### English

-Correct the following sentence: We enjoy to walk in the morning (it is incorrect)

-Correct the following sentence: He can cooks pasta and meat (not to cook)

-What do we use object pronouns for? (not b)